 If you do not pay your rent we will apply to the court for a Possession Order and you may be evicted from your council home.
 So it is important you work with us to keep your rent account debt free.

 If you receive Housing Benefit you must keep them informed of changes in your household circumstances.

-If you are having difficulty in making payments you should contact the Customer Services Team on 01753 475 111 (choose option 3).
+If you are having difficulty in making payments you should contact the Customer Services Team on 01753 475 111.

-In addition, you can pay online using a credit or debit card.
+In addition, you can pay online (select Housing Rents in the left hand menu) using a credit or debit card.
 Make sure you have the card with you.
-Please Note there is a 1.5% processing charge made for using a credit card.

 You can make payments by cash or cheque at any post office in the country or at our Customer Service Centre.
 Please make sure you have your Rent Payment card with you at the time of payment.
 You will be issued with a receipt, which you should keep safe for your records.

 You can also post your cheque, made payable to Slough Borough Council.
 Please make sure you add your name, address and 11 digit reference number (you'll find this on the bottom right hand corner of your swipe card) to the back of your cheque.

 Send it to Slough Borough Council, Cashiers, Customer Service Centre, Landmark Place, High Street, Slough, SL1 1JL.
 Never send cash!